Tan Chor Jin: Ah Chwee's account

-Soon after they launched a manhunt for Tan, the police received news that a 38-year-old man named Lim Choon Chwee (林春水 (Lín Chūnshuǐ)), better known as Ah Chwee (阿水 (Āh shuǐ)), surrendered himself.
+Soon after they launched a manhunt for Tan, the police received news that a 38-year-old man named Lim Choon Chwee (林春水 (Lín Chūnshuǐ, Lîm Chhun-chúi)), better known as Ah Chwee (阿水 (Āh shuǐ, A Chúi)), surrendered himself.
 When he was brought back for questioning in the CID, Ah Chwee admitted that he knew Tan and the one-eyed killer's plan to rob Lim, but he said he was not aware that Tan would kill Lim Hock Soon.

 In his statements, Ah Chwee, who was Tan's childhood friend and fellow gang member from Ang Soon Tong, said that when he received word from a friend that Tan was in Singapore and Tan was looking for him.
 Ah Chwee then met up with Tan in the friend's flat and on Tan's request, he drove him to Lim's place of residence in Serangoon in the early hours of 15 February 2006, hours before Lim met his end in Tan's hands.
 Ah Chwee said he noticed that Tan brought along a black bag but he did not know that it contained a gun, knife and some spare ammunition.

 Ah Chwee said that ten minutes after they reached Serangoon, Tan, who alighted the car as soon as they parked the car, returned and as they left, Tan asked Ah Chwee where he could steal a Rolex watch.
 Ah Chwee said that he was puzzled about Tan's question and asked him why.
 Tan then confided in him that he was facing a lot of financial troubles and quite down in his luck.
 They went back to Ah Chwee's friend's house to watch a football match for two hours before Tan asked him to drive him back to Lim's neighbourhood again.